SolderedElectronics/Inkplate-micropython/README.md

 ### Setting up Inkplate with MicroPython

 In order to get started with running your code on Inkplate, follow these steps:
 1. Install esptool - the command line tool used to upload code to the ESP32.
 Get it from [here](https://github.com/espressif/esptool) (https://github.com/espressif/esptool).
+Also, install PySerial as it's a requirement.
+You can download PySerial [here](https://pypi.org/project/pyserial/) (https://pypi.org/project/pyserial).

 2. Download or clone this repository by clicking Code -> Download as .zip.
 Extract to your desired working directory.